Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production: Introduction

 While the relationship between detailed balance and zero EPR is well-understood in the classical setting, the situation becomes significantly more intricate in the quantum context.
 The challenges in investigating this relationship are twofold.

 (\emph{i}) Unlike the classical case, formulating a quantum counterpart of detailed balance directly in terms of the dynamical generator (analogous to \eqref{CDB}) is non-trivial.
 The standard mathematical approach involves introducing a sesquilinear form over the algebra of bounded operators on a Hilbert space, analogous to \eqref{classical_inn}, and defining detailed balance via the symmetry of the generator with respect to this form.
 Within this framework, there exist multiple non-equivalent definitions of quantum detailed balance, arising from different choices of the sesquilinear form and the specific relation imposed on the generator and its dual.
 Historically, this topic has been the subject of extensive discussion over the past five decades.
-See, e.g., Agarwal \cite{Agarwal1973}, Alicki \cite{Alicki1976}, Frigerio--Gorini--Kossakowski--Verri \cite{Kossakowski1978}, Majewski \cite{Majewski1983,Majewski1984}, and Fagnola--Umanit$\grave{\text{a}}$ \cite{Fagnola2010,Fagnola2015}.

-(\emph{ii}) Second, the definition of EPR for quantum Markovian dynamics is also not unique.
+See, e.g., Agarwal \cite{Agarwal1973}, Alicki \cite{Alicki1976}, Frigerio--Gorini--Kossakowski--Verri \cite{Kossakowski1978}, Majewski \cite{Majewski1983,Majewski1984}, Derezi\'nski--Fr\"uboes \cite{Derezinski2006}, and Fagnola--Umanit$\grave{\text{a}}$ \cite{Fagnola2010,Fagnola2015}. (\emph{ii}) Second, the definition of EPR for quantum Markovian dynamics is also not unique.
 A celebrated definition due to Spohn \cite{Spohn1978} identifies EPR with the relative entropy decay.
 However, if the invariant state is not of the Gibbs form, this definition does not directly correspond to the sum of entropy changes in the system and environment, rendering its thermodynamic interpretation ambiguous.
 To obtain an EPR with a clear physical interpretation, specific setups have been considered.
 For example, Breuer \cite{Breuer2003} relates EPR to quantum jumps within the framework of stochastic processes.
 In \cite{VanVu2023,Horowitz2013,Manzano2018}, extra constraints are imposed on the jump operators to ensure a \textit{thermodynamically consistent} generator, leading to an EPR expression with a transparent physical meaning.
 Abstract definitions of EPR within the operator algebraic framework have also been discussed in \cite{Jaksic2001,Fagnola2015}.

 In this work, we study the relationship between quantum detailed balance and zero EPR by bridging these mathematical and physical perspectives.
 Specifically, for the former, we adopt the notion of \textit{Standard Quantum Detailed Balance} (SQDB, see Definition \ref{defi_sqdb}).
 For the latter, we consider the quantum EPR (Definition \ref{def_epr}) defined for thermodynamically consistent generators.
 Both concepts are well-established and widely adopted in the mathematics and physics communities.
 Our main contributions, detailed in Section \ref{sec_main_theorem}, are summarized as follows: